 Muso Shinden Ryu Iaido Seminars

-At this time, I am teaching beginner, intermediate and advanced seminars only – focusing on the styles of Shindo Munen Ryu and Keshi Ryu that are not often taught in Iaido and Aikido dojos.
+At this time, I am teaching beginner, intermediate and advanced seminars and private classes only – focusing on the styles of Shindo Munen Ryu and Keshi Ryu that are not often taught in Iaido and Aikido dojos.
 It is a pleasure for me to introduce students to new styles.

-Please email Sensei Fein at email@example.com to ask about upcoming seminar dates and if you have any questions about the Makoto Dojo and our practice of Muso Shiden Ryu Iaido.
-Ages 15 and up, no experience necessary.
+Please email Sensei Fein at firstname.lastname@example.org to ask about upcoming seminar dates and if you have any questions about the Makoto Dojo and our practice of Muso Shiden Ryu Iaido.
+Ages 15 - 100 no experience necessary.